 A beginner’s guide to the dapp platform that looks set to be one of the industry’s main contenders.

-A blockchain platform for the development of decentralized applications (dapps), EOS is being built with the aim of creating the world’s most powerful infrastructure for dapps.
-Regularly listed as a leading contender to Ethereum, EOS released its Dawn 3.0 update in April 2018 and quickly became one of the five largest cryptocurrencies by market cap.
+A blockchain platform for the development of decentralised applications (dapps), EOS is being built with the aim of creating the world’s most powerful infrastructure for dapps.
+Regularly listed as a leading contender to Ethereum, EOS released its Dawn 3.0 update in April 2018 and quickly became one of the top five largest cryptocurrencies by market cap.

 There’s plenty of hype surrounding the platform and its native token, also called EOS, so let’s take a closer look at how EOS works, the benefits it offers and what the future might hold for this ambitious project.

 EOS offers an operating-system-like set of tools and services for the creation, hosting and execution of commercial-grade dapps.
 Its software includes everything from user authentication and accounts to cloud storage and server hosting, with the aim of providing an all-in-one solution for dapp developers.
 EOS is designed to not only ensure the quick and easy deployment of dapps, but also to potentially scale to millions of transactions per second and eliminate user fees.